 BY DOUGLAS STUART

-Please don’t let the harrowing subject matter deter you from reading this book.
-'Shuggie Bain' is a brutally honest and brilliantly observed story about a working-class family living in 1980’s Glasgow, set against a backdrop of high unemployment and poverty as the impact of Thatcher’s privatisation of industry takes effect.
+Please don’t let the harrowing subject matter deter you from reading this richly deserved Booker Prize Winner 2020 and also one of our Den's Dozen.
+'Shuggie Bain' by Douglas Stuart is a brutally honest and brilliantly observed story about a working-class family living in 1980’s Glasgow, set against a backdrop of high unemployment and poverty as the impact of Thatcher’s privatisation of industry takes effect.
 At the centre of the story is Agnes Bain, a beautiful, proud woman and young Shuggie, her youngest child who “doesn’t fit in.”
 Together they find themselves at odds with the harsh world they inhabit.

 Agnes Bain is from a loving Catholic family.
 She is beautiful and impeccably dressed so has no problem in attracting men.
 Although her first husband adores her, she leaves him with her young family in tow and hooks up with Shug (senior), a charismatic good-looking Protestant taxi driver who is young Shuggie’s father.
 At first they live with Agnes’s parents in a council tower block, but Agnes likes her drink, and as Shug starts seeing other women so her drinking becomes worse.
 One day he moves the family to a new home in a decimated mining area.
 Agnes finds herself trapped in this house where she can’t move on.
 As her addiction becomes all consuming, so her three children find themselves imprisoned too.